 4. Determine What Taxonomy Structure Works Best for Your Website

-What types of sites should use this type?
+Which types of sites should use this type?
 This type of taxonomy is best for owners of small websites.
 However, this taxonomy structure isn’t good for larger websites.

 A Hierarchical Taxonomy

 This taxonomy structure is often used for websites that are a bit larger.
 In a hierarchal taxonomy, there are major categories that include subcategories.
 When an individual clicks on one of the subcategories, they are given options for one or more subcategories within them.
-In some cases, there are several new levels of subcategories that appear.
+In some cases, there are several new levels of subcategories appear.

 - Try to minimize the number of levels in the hierarchy.
 This will improve content findability.

 - The pages must be divided up based on the type of content on the page rather than research data for keywords.